-From late April to 30 June 2021, an Innovating Streets for People project will be running in Pukekohe, involving temporary trials in King Street and Devon Lane.
+From late April to 30 June 2021, an Innovating Streets for People project ran in Pukekohe, involving temporary trials in King Street and Devon Lane.

-The ‘Pukekohe Streets for People’ project is led by Panuku Development Auckland (Panuku) and Auckland Transport with the majority funded by Waka Kotahi (NZ Transport Agency).
+The ‘Pukekohe Streets for People’ project is led by Eke Panuku Development Auckland and Auckland Transport.
 The majority of the project is funded by Waka Kotahi (NZ Transport Agency) through their Innovating Streets programme, which funds community-based initiatives to make streets safer and more liveable.

 The concepts for the trial were informed by a series of co-design sessions with a local advisory group, businesses, and youth, as well as drop-in sessions in the town centre.